solidoss/solidframe/tutorials/mprpc_file/README.md

    * extract the remote path and the local path
    * creates a FileRequest message and send it to recipient endpoint

-Notable for the client is the fact that for sending the requests, we're using a variant of mpipc::Service::sendRequest with a Lambda parameter as the completion callback.
+Notable for the client is the fact that for sending the requests, we're using a variant of mprpc::Service::sendRequest with a Lambda parameter as the completion callback.

 Remember that the message completion callback is called when:
  * A message failed to be sent.